"To Hell and Back"

 some time ago

-I began wondering
+I began to ponder

 whether I hadn't died unawares

-and gone to Hell
+and gone straight to Hell

-I skipped the reception
+skipping the reception

 by choirs and Saint Peter